Stonebudd/Agora-QnA-Project/README.md

-// My Final Year Project of my Bachelor of Computer Science.
+My Final Year Project for Bachelor of Computer Science using Javascript, Rect, and google firebase to host the site.